Step 1: Travel Insurance Claim

 Where you have exhausted all other avenues to cover your losses, we are stretching our resources to provide what we can wherever possible.
 Cancellation charges are structured in line with business costs as they too increase the closer you get to departure and this structure, used throughout the travel industry, is approved by ATOL, ABTA and has remained unchanged for several years.

-Whilst there is therefore no obligation to refund clients, we also recognise that if you are left out of pocket this can be very emotive and distressing having lost out on the holiday you have planned and paid for.
+Whilst there is therefore no obligation for accommodation owners/suppler to refund us or our clients, we also recognise that if you are left out of pocket this can be very emotive and distressing having lost out on the holiday you have planned and paid for.

-With this in mind, we are offering all clients with irrecoverable loss, the opportunity to tell us about their situation and allow us to consider each particular circumstance with a view to offering a gesture of goodwill credit voucher or booking move with reduction in cancellation charges.
+With this in mind, if you do have irrecoverable losses, we are inviting you to tell us about your situation and we will approach the accommodation provider to ask them to consider each particular circumstance with a view to offering a gesture of goodwill credit voucher or booking move with reduction in cancellation charges.

 With each property having different ownership and payment schedules etc., requests will be assessed on a case by case basis but rest assured we are here to help and do the very best for all our clients.
 We want to help as many clients as we can, as much as we can, which is why, if you have travel insurance we must insist you pursue that avenue first for a positive outcome as this will then allow us to help even more people at this difficult time